notjamestbh/Mindora/README.md

 ## 💡 About the Project

-Dementia care often lacks tools that feel warm, familiar, and non-clinical. **Smriti** bridges memory rehabilitation with daily routine management.
+Dementia care often lacks tools that feel warm, familiar, and non-clinical. **Mindora** bridges memory rehabilitation with daily routine management.
 Built with culturally resonant motifs (rooted in North-Eastern & Assamese traditions like Sewali flowers, prayer bells, and Gamosa looms), it creates a calming digital sanctuary for elders ("Amma") while giving family caregivers ("Anu") clear visibility into cognitive well-being.

 ---